 Implications for financing

 If you are going to be financing your vehicle purchase with auto finance, high mileage can restrict the finance options available to you.
-It depends on the lender, the vehicle, it’s age, and the number of miles it’s done, but you might not be able to take the finance out over as long a period as you’d like, the rate might be high, and in some cases you may not be able to finance the vehicle at all.
+It depends on the lender, the vehicle, its age, and the number of miles it’s done, but you might not be able to take the finance out over as long a period as you’d like, the rate might be high, and in some cases, you may not be able to finance the vehicle at all.

 All of that can be avoided by going for a personal loan that isn’t secured on the car, but that’s entirely up to you, and there are other issues with using personal loans to buy a vehicle that I’ll cover in another article.

 If you’re the sort of buyer who likes the comfort of a vehicle with a comprehensive warranty, a high mileage example might not be the right option.
-You can pretty much get a warranty for any vehicle if you look hard enough, but the older the vehicle and the more miles it’s done, the more expensive the warranty and less it will cover.
+You can pretty much get a warranty for any vehicle if you look hard enough, but the older the vehicle and the more miles it’s done, the more expensive the warranty and the less it will cover.

 There are a lot of things that can be expensive to fix that will be covered by a warranty early in a vehicle’s life that won’t be covered further down the line.
 Every warranty and provider will be different, but don’t expect anything other than the most fundamental mechanical faults to be covered if you get a warranty on a vehicle with more than 100,000 miles.
-Would a blown head-gasket be covered?
+Would a blown head gasket be covered?
 Well, maybe.
 How about something like a faulty infotainment system?
 Most of the time, forget it.

 When to walk away

 If you view a high-mileage used vehicle and something bothers you about it, and you’re not an expert or have an expert with you, then walk away.
-Whichever way you look at it, a high mileage vehicle is a risk.
-Even if you take measure to minimize that risk, which you can, it is still a risk at the end of the day.
+Whichever way you look at it, a high-mileage vehicle is a risk.
+Even if you take measures to minimize that risk, which you can, it is still a risk at the end of the day.
 The older the car and the more miles it has on the clock, the greater the risk.
 Even if everything we’ve mentioned so far suggests you’re looking at a good one, it is still a risk.